salamander2/HSA2/README.md

 See "HSA Change log.txt" for list of changes (and also look at the changes using Git).

+### :boom: Please let me know of any bugs or enhancements (feel free to submit code).

 ~~~~~~
 This repository is at https://github.com/salamander2/HSA2